pcorliss/disable-javascript/README.md

+# Disable JavaScript Forked

+The repository contains a forked version of the chrome extension prior to it being sold to new owners and then injected with malware.

 # Disable JavaScript has been discontinued!
 As you might have noticed (no updates for a long time), unfortunately I didn't have sufficient time to further develop this web extension.